Skip to content

 Read-only Reentrancy

-Read-only reentrancy is a specific instance of cross-contract reentrancy attacks.
-This type of vulnerability arises when a smart contract's behavior depends on the state of another contract.
-Attackers looking for reentrancy typically focus on state-changing functions.
-Nevertheless, views may yield outdated state information in the context of a reentrancy across contracts.
-Such a situation could lead to the exploitation of third-party infrastructure.
+Read-only reentrancy is a specific instance of the cross-contract case.
+It arises where a smart contract's behavior depends on the state of another contract.
+Attackers hunting for reentrancy focus on state-changing functions, while views return stale state during a reentrancy across contracts, which exposes third-party infrastructure.

 1